-- 3.2.1. (a) Accuracy Landing and Team Accuracy: competitors land on or as close as possible to the centre of a target/Automatic Measuring Device (AMD). - (b) Sport Accuracy: competitors using high performance canopies land standing up within a 15-meter circle with their first point of contact (FPC) on/or as close as possible to the dead center (DC). - 3.2.2.
-Freefall Style: competitors perform a prescribed sequence of manouevres in freefall as correctly and as quickly as possible.
+- 3.2.1. (a) Accuracy Landing and Team Accuracy: competitors land on or as close as possible to the centre of a target/Automatic Measuring Device (AMD).
+Competitor is responsible to clearly present the first contact with the target to the judges. - (b) Sport Accuracy: competitors using high performance canopies land standing up within a 15-metre circle with their first point of contact (FPC) on/or as close as possible to the dead centre (DC).